Think you’re too young for life insurance? Probably not.

 For most people, the ideal time to buy life insurance is when you’re in your twenties.

-Some companies will give you discounts on your life insurance based on running, swimming, keeping a vegetarian diet, etc. The healthier you are, the less you’ll pay.
-So if you’re already keeping in shape, check them out!
+Some life insurance companies will give you discounts on your life insurance based on running, swimming, keeping a vegetarian diet, etc.

 What’s the cost of waiting to buy life insurance?